tiltime/livingos-frontend-challenge-2019/README.md

 You can choose any Places API as your datasource.

 ## Technology expectations
 - Choosing one of these frameworks: **Angular**, **Vue** or **React**.
 - Good code structure and clean code.
 - You can use any tools to develop it's up to you.
 - Testing is a must.
+- Docker is a plus.
 - Typescript is a plus.

-## Contact
+## How to submit

+Fork this repository and send me to hireme@thelivingos.com when you're done an assignment.

-if you have any question feel free send and email to hireme@thelivingos.com
+And also when you have a question.
+Feel free to contact us.